-Understanding What You’re Viewing - Map Layers and Overlays
+Understanding What You’re Viewing - Map Types and Map Details

 AllTrails uses different map views, referred to as Map Types to help you identify trails, trail features, and terrain as you plan an activity or follow along a trail in real time.
 First you’ll want to learn a little bit about how to read our map types before hitting the trail.
 Understanding AllTrails 'Map types' and 'Map details' is a comprehensive article on the map types that we offer.
 Your default map type is the AllTrails Type, which is a custom-built layer that encompasses topographic data, and other important characteristics.
 You’ll be able to find the map legend here: How Do I Read the AllTrails Map Type?
 Along with Map Types, AllTrails also offers Map Details to bring in even more information to help plan your hike.
 The Understanding AllTrails 'Map types' and 'Map details' article will also help walk you though the different types of map options.

 The Next Level: Pro Features

 So you've just upgraded and want to check out some of the new Pro features.
 A notable feature to start taking advantage of is downloading maps for offline use.
 The How do I download maps to my phone for offline use? article will be helpful to get you started.
 Then you can check out How do I use my downloaded maps for navigation? when you're ready to hit the trail!
-Another feature included in Pro is the Pro Map Overlays.
-What are Pro map overlays? will get you caught up on these new aspects of the app and ready to start preparing for your trip!
+Another feature included in Pro is the Pro Map Details.
+What are Pro map details? will get you caught up on these new aspects of the app and ready to start preparing for your trip!

 App to Computer Collaboration